 - a.
-We reserve the right to change these Terms and Conditions at any time without notice to you provided that the changes are either beneficial to students or are not material or are in response to changes in applicable laws and regulations or rules of applicable professional bodies (including changes to applicable laws and resulting from the United Kingdom leaving the European Union) or are to rectify an error or are to aid clarification.
-Each version of these Terms and Conditions will be published in the Rules and Regulation section of the Student hub on our website. - b.
-Where there is any conflict or inconsistency between these Terms and Conditions any of Rules and Regulations listed below, these Terms and Conditions will prevail.
+We reserve the right to change these Terms and Conditions at any time without notice to you provided that the changes are either beneficial to students or are not significant or are in response to changes in applicable laws and regulations or rules of applicable professional bodies or are to rectify an error or are to aid clarification.
+Each version of these Terms and Conditions will be published in the Rules and Regulation section of the Student hub on our website. - Where there is any conflict or inconsistency between these Terms and Conditions any of Rules and Regulations listed below, these Terms and Conditions will prevail.